Michael S. McGinniss

-In 2013, Dean McGinniss received a UND Foundation North Dakota Spirit Faculty Achievement Award, and he has been nominated for the UND Outstanding Faculty Scholar Award (2013) and the Outstanding Graduate Teaching Award (2014).
-He was initiated as an Honorary Member of Phi Delta Phi, Bruce Inn in March 2018, and he has been honored by our students selecting him as the Graduation Banquet speaker in 2012 and 2019 and as a Commencement Hooder each May 2012 through 2019.
+In 2022, Bishop John T. Folda, Diocese of Fargo, appointed Professor McGinniss to the Board of Directors of the North Dakota Catholic Conference.
+In 2013, he received a UND Foundation North Dakota Spirit Faculty Achievement Award, and he has been nominated for the UND Outstanding Faculty Scholar Award (2013) and the Outstanding Graduate Teaching Award (2014).
+He was initiated as an Honorary Member of Phi Delta Phi, Bruce Inn in March 2018, and he has been honored by our students selecting him as the Graduation Banquet speaker in 2012, 2019, and 2022, and as a Commencement Hooder each May 2012 through 2019.

 Professor McGinniss and his wife Maureen are parishioners of St. Michael’s Catholic Church in Grand Forks, ND, where they reside.